Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 Helpful for reviewing improvements, and lessons learned.

 #### 4. Errors
-This section provides prguidance on what to avoid when doing tasks.
+This section provides guidance on what to avoid when doing tasks.

 ##### 4.1 Permanent Data Object Loss
 A confirmed data object can no longer be recovered from storage nodes, despite not being deleted on chain.